Dental Bridges Lexington, KY

 Dr. Chambers will recommend the type of bridge that best fits your situation.
 The right choice depends on where the gap is, how many teeth are missing, and the health of your surrounding teeth.

-- Traditional Bridge: This is the most common type.
-It uses dental crowns on the healthy teeth on either side of the gap.
-The false tooth (or teeth) in the middle is attached to the crowns.
+• Traditional Bridge: The most common type.
+It uses natural-looking crowns on the healthy teeth on either side of the gap.
+The false tooth (or teeth) in the middle attaches to the crowns.
 It’s strong and reliable for replacing one or more missing teeth.

-- Maryland Bridge: This is a more conservative option.
+• Maryland Bridge: A more conservative option.
 Instead of crowns, it uses a metal or porcelain framework bonded to the back of the teeth next to the gap.
-It’s used for replacing front teeth.
-However, it’s not as strong as a traditional or implant bridge.
+It’s used to replace front teeth, though it’s not as strong as a traditional bridge or an implant bridge.

 Dr. Chambers prefers implant-supported bridges whenever possible because they are the most stable and protect your jawbone.
-However, she will always recommend the option that is best for your unique health and goals.
+But she will always recommend the option that is best for your unique health and goals.

 Traditional Dental Bridge Procedure